Nolan-C/css-exercises/README.md

 # CSS Exercises

 This is my personal version.
 Testing CSS stylesheets.
+Pushing from PC.

 These exercises are a series of CSS related tasks intended to complement the HTML and CSS content on The Odin Project (TOP).
 They should only be done when instructed during the course of the curriculum.